mind-co/comind/assets/intro.md

 Most importantly, it's a place for me to build a thing that I think is cool.
 I want to make something weird and cool and different, and I think that's what Comind is going to be.

+This is a document that explains what Comind is, how it works, and why it's maybe worth paying attention to.

 ## Why Comind?